CBN Launches eNaira for Remittances to Diaspora | Latest Nigeria News Today

 According to the regulations, the IMTOs must request a one-time “No-Objection” from the Central Bank of Nigeria (CBN) in order to pay out in eNaira.

-The banks were asked to give account information for receiving foreign currency from IMTOs.
+The authorities requested the banks to provide account information for receiving foreign currency from IMTOs.

 The CBN emphasized that receiving remittance earnings in eNaira remained an option, and that the choice to pay out in digital currency would occur concurrently with the option to pay out in dollars.